parth1993/tsai-eva6/Assignments/3/README.md

 # Assignment 3 - DIGIT RECOGNIZER AND SUM PREDICTOR

-The project takes two inputs.
+The neural network takes two inputs.
 - Image
 - Random Number

+Finally, predicts 2 ouputs.
+- Number present in Image
-Finally, predicts the number present in image and sum of number present in Image and Random Number.
+- Sum of number present in image and Random Number.

 # Table of contents